TiberioG/SmartPot-webiste/index.md

   # TXJT team
   ## Principles of Digital Fabrication
 ---
 Welcome to this website of TXJT team's digi-fab project!
 Here we share everything about this project.
-First ideas, sketches, trials, failues and finally how it succeed.
+First ideas, sketches, trials, failures and finally how it succeed.

-This is a site using [Alembic](https://alembic.darn.es).

-There isn't much going on here yet, but watch this space
+You can find the Introductory Report with the description of our main idea.

+In the Blog section we tell what we've been doing each week to develop the project.

+In Repo you cna find the link to our GitHub repository with all the original files.